There is an updated version of this post which can be found by clicking here

 Think about, if you really like to listen to classical music, you will listen to it all the time.
 Classical music will not only play from your sound system at home, but also from your phone, in your car, and even your office.
 You will share it with your family and friends and take your family concerts.
 Don’t you think your children will know that you love classical music?
 Of course, they will and probably would already be sick of it.

 It’s important to understand the reasons why you want you kids to learn a minority language.
 Is it because it is your native languages?
 Or is it a language that they are taught in class?
 Or is it because of where you live?
 Whatever the reasons, embrace them, remember them, use them, and love them.
-Your children will see it and eventually they will understand why you love speaking that language, and hopefully, they will love it too!Love the language is the most power thing that you can give to your kids.
+Your children will see it and eventually they will understand why you love speaking that language, and hopefully, they will love it too!Love the language is the most powerful thing that you can give to your kids.
 Never FORCE them!

 Loving the language and helping your children love the language is the most powerful teaching skill.
 If you want them to hate a language the best way is to force them to learn it.
 Never FORCE them!